kfarr/near-term-protected-bike/README.md

 Instead, this approach attempts to use a simple rubric to prioritize projects which is open and can change based on community discussion.
 This approach also attempts to be a central repository for all persons (whether or not affiliated with the City) to update factual information of various projects based on current conditions and proposed new projects.

 ## Project Prioritization Rubric:
-* Feasibility - Level of effort for (protected) relative to current conditions (Includes: removal of parking, thru lanes, physical constraints, road width, utilities, transit lanes and tracks, overhead wires)
+* Feasibility - Level of effort for (protected) relative to current conditions (Includes: removal of parking, thru lanes, physical constraints, road width, utilities, transit lanes and tracks, overhead wires.)
+Projects may rank more favoribly as being feasible if they are in progress or otherwise have a quick path to completion.
 * Data - Injury (collision, fatality), ridership, ratio (ie low ridership::high injury), user surveys or votes, modeling (estimating future ridership)
 * Closing the Gaps - Network Connection (System Utility)